 - Ease of installation/construction

 Swine or pigs are very intelligent, and can easily escape if strong fences and gates are not used.
 Although a shorter fence can be installed, it needs to withstand the full weight of an adult boar.
-The trick to confining pigs is to prevent them from rooting underneath—barbed wire along the ground connected to a strong fence will stop them.
+The trick to confining pigs is to prevent them from rooting underneath—a solid footer combined with a strong fence will stop them.
+The heavy-gauge wire of feedlot panel fencing is a good choice.

 Wild Game and Exotics